LordSnoosh/SEIR2222/work/w05/d1/01-02-mongoose-embedding/mongoose-embedding.md

 ## Review the Starter Code

-As you can see, a navigation bar and a bit of styling has been added since the last lesson.
+As you can see, a navigation bar and a bit of styling has been added since the previous lesson.

 However, the changes are more than skin deep...